hhuziuk/ddd-nodejs/languages/en-version.md

 ```

 #### **Repositories (Interfaces)**
-> In `infrastructure` we can describe interfaces that we can later implement.
+> In `Infrastructure`, we can describe interfaces that we can later implement within this same layer.

 Here is a small example that we will later implement in `Infrastructure`: